JuliaGraphics/ColorSchemes.jl/README.md

 ## ColorSchemes

-This package provides a collection of colorschemes and colormaps:
+This package provides a collection of colorschemes:

 - scientifically devised colorschemes from ColorBrewer and CMOcean
 - popular old favourites such as _viridis_, _inferno_, and _magma_ from MATPlotLib